farm-ng/amiga-dev-kit/website/docs/tutorials/virtual_joystick/02_template_overview.md

 ### Template overview

-This section explains all of the Python code in the template, so you can understand the base before adding anything.
+This section explains all of the Python and kivy code in the app template, so you can understand the base before adding anything.

 #### Imports